-Five years ago, on August 14, 1992, war broke out on the shores of the Black Sea, in Abkhazia, a lush and picturesque province of the former Soviet republic of Georgia.
+Five years ago, on August 14, 1992, war broke out on the shores of the Black Sea in Abkhazia, a lush and picturesque province of the former Soviet republic of Georgia.
 Georgian troops marched into the province to quash Abkhazia’s demands for autonomy within the newly independent Georgia.
 By the time the Abkhazians expelled the Georgians a year later, 10-thousand people had been killed and more than a quarter of a million had fled.
-Today, Abkhazians proudly proclaim their independence, but not a single country recognizes “Aapswa”, which in Abkhazian means “The Land of the Soul”.
+Today, Abkhazians proudly proclaim their independence, but not a single country recognises “Aapswa”, which in Abkhazian means “The Land of the Soul”.

 Original broadcast: August 20, 1997

 The Black Sea used to be the favorite holiday destination of Soviet leaders and millions of Soviet workers.
-They particularly enjoyed coming to Abkhazia, a lush and pictoresque province of Georgia.
+They particularly enjoyed coming to Abkhazia, a lush and picturesque province of Georgia.
 All that ended abruptly five years ago, on August 14th 1992, when Georgian troops marched into Abkhazia to quash its demands for autonomy within the newly independent Georgia.
 By the time the Abkhazians expelled the Georgians a year later, 10-thousand people had been killed and more than a quarter of a million had fled.
 Today, Abkhazians proudly proclaim their independence, but not a single country recognizes “Aapswa”, which in Abkhazian means “The Land of the Soul”.

 For hundreds of years, the destinies of Abkhazia and Georgia have been closely intertwined.
 Just how closely is at the heart of the present dispute over Abkhazia’s status.
 For the Georgians, Abkhazia has been an integral part of their country for nearly a thousand years.
 But the Abkhazians say that their nation became independent in the 8th century, a status they maintained for long periods until the 19th century when Abkhazia came under the protection of the Russian Empire.
 It remained a separate state until 1864, when Russia annexed it.
 The Russians expelled half the population of Abkhazia to Turkey, and in their place came a myriad of different nationalities including Russians, Armenians, Greeks, Estonians, and Georgians.
 Abkhazia completely lost its independence in 1925 when the Soviet dictator Josef Stalin incorporated Abkhazia into Georgia as an autonomous republic.
 It was a bitter blow to the Abkhaz, but some of Stalin’s other policies had an even more profound impact on the destiny of Abkhazia, according to Martin van Harten, who’s the program coordinator of the Helsinki Citizens’ Assembly in the Caucasus.